History of the Toronto Blue Jays

 The new Toronto franchise, purchased for $7 million, was named the Toronto Blue Jays following a contest that attracted over 4,000 suggestions.
 The name reflected Toronto's tradition of using blue in team colors and was influenced by majority owner Labatt Breweries' flagship beer, Labatt Blue.
 The franchise's first employee, Paul Beeston, began as vice president of business operations, and before the inaugural 1977 season, Peter Bavasi and Pat Gillick were appointed as president and assistant general manager, respectively.
 The Blue Jays debuted on April 7, 1977, with a win against the Chicago White Sox amid a snowstorm, marking the beginning of a journey from early struggles to eventual success.
 Throughout the late 1970s and early 1980s, the Blue Jays showed gradual improvement, highlighted by their first winning season in 1983.
 The team's fortunes rose significantly under manager Bobby Cox in 1985, when they won their first American League East title.
 The late 1980s and early 1990s, under manager Cito Gaston, were particularly successful, with the Blue Jays winning multiple division titles and back-to-back World Series championships in 1992 and 1993, making them the first team outside the US to achieve this feat.
 Key players during this era included Roberto Alomar, Joe Carter, and Dave Stieb.

 After the mid-1990s strike and subsequent downturn, the Blue Jays faced challenges but also saw the rise of talents like Roy Halladay and Carlos Delgado.
 The late 1990s brought brief revitalization with the acquisition of Roger Clemens.
 In the early 2000s, general manager J.P.
 Ricciardi led a rebuilding phase, culminating in a competitive roster by the mid-2000s.
 The team's resurgence in the 2010s featured playoff appearances in 2015 and 2016, driven by stars like José Bautista and Josh Donaldson.
 The Blue Jays continue to build for future success, with young talents like Vladimir Guerrero Jr. and Bo Bichette leading the charge.
 The Blue Jays made the 2025 World Series, though they lost in it, making it the first World Series loss in franchise history.

 Creation of the Blue Jays

+In 1974, the Toronto City Council approved a further for renovations to Exhibition Stadium, to retrofit it to accommodate baseball and help attract a Major League Baseball (MLB) team.

 Possible Toronto Giants

 In January 1976, San Francisco Giants owner Horace Stoneham agreed to sell the team for $13.25 million to a Toronto group which was led by Don McDougall and consisted of Labatt Breweries of Canada, Ltd., Vulcan Assets Ltd. – owned by The Globe and Mail chairman and president Howard Webster – and Canadian Imperial Bank of Commerce (CIBC).
-The team was to have begun play in the season at Exhibition Stadium on the CNE grounds, which had undergone a reconfiguration to be suited for baseball as part of the city's push towards an MLB team, and would have been called the Toronto Giants.
+The team was to have begun play in the season at Exhibition Stadium on the CNE grounds, and would have been called the Toronto Giants.
 However, the plan to move the Giants was quashed by a U.S. court.
 Following the court ruling, Bob Lurie purchased the Giants and kept them in San Francisco.